 But only one of them dared to challenge Uranus: that was Cronus, the last-born of the twelve Titans.
 “Mother, I will undertake to do this deed,” he said, “for I reverence not our father of evil name.”

 So, Gaia revealed her full plan to him, and gave him a long, jagged-edged sickle with which to carry it out.
 He waited in ambush for Uranus, then burst out of hiding to inflict a just punishment upon a bad father: he deftly snipped off Uranus’s penis.
 As his blood rained down upon the earth, Uranus slunk away in shame.
-There sprang up in three places where his blood struck the ground the three Furies, female personifications of the vengeance which Uranus would soon be seeking.
-But in other places, there sprang up the beautiful female nymphs of the forests, as gentle as the Furies were violent.
+There sprang up in three places where his blood struck the ground the three Furies, female personifications of the vengeance which he would soon be seeking.
+But in other places touched by his blood, there sprang up the beautiful female nymphs of the forests, as gentle as the Furies were violent.

 Meanwhile the world was populated with more and more divine beings, all of them the descendants of the original union of Gaia and Uranus.
 Among them were the three Fates, the weavers of the ultimate destinies of all things.